christian-westbrook/anansi/README.md

 </blog>
 ```

-Additional optional tags that are not currently being used, but for which we have plans to implement uses, include `<excerpt>` and `<tag>`, with planned support for multiple `<tag>` entries in the same blog post.
+Additional optional tags that are not currently being used, but for which we have plans to implement, include `<excerpt>` and `<tag>`, with planned support for multiple `<tag>` entries in the same blog post.

 The `<content>` tag currently supports a subset Markdown symbols.
 Complete support of all Markdown syntax is planned for the future.
 The following Markdown elements are currently supported: